 For all market lovers, Ljubljana features the Central Market, which is an open-air market, situated between the two squares, the Vodnikov trg and Pogačarnev trg and other small shops along the river Ljubljanica.
-The market offers local Slovenian fruits and vegetables, tropical fruits, flowers and meat products.
+The market offers local Slovenian fruits and vegetables, tropical fruits, flowers, and meat products.
 There you can find also organic foods grown by local farmers.
 Right next to the outdoor market there is a covered market where you can find dried fruit, bread and pastries.
-During the year the market hosts various culinary events – one of which the most popular is open-air food market “The Open Kitchen” (Odprta kuhna).
+During the year the market hosts various culinary events – one of which the most popular is the open-air food market “The Open Kitchen” (Odprta kuhna).

 Being in the central market is a great opportunity to try traditional Slovenian food.

 Do you want to enjoy some of the most beautiful 360 views of the city from above?
 Then you need to visit Skyscraper (or “Nebotičnik” in Slovenian).
 Wooden spiral stairs will lead you to the top of the building, on the 11th floor where you can pamper yourself with a tasty coffee and a dessert in the bar with a nice ambiance.
-And if you visit in the late of the afternoon, you will experience a romantic sunset view.
-There are various shops, business offices and on the 6th to 9th floors residential flats.
+And if you visit late in the afternoon, you will experience a romantic sunset view.
+There are various shops, business offices and on the 6th to 9th floor residential flats.